Zlatan Ibrahimović

 Zlatan Ibrahimović (born 3 October 1981) is a Swedish former professional footballer who played as a striker.
-Ibrahimović is known for his acrobatic strikes and volleys, technique, ball control, and physical dominance.
-He is regarded as one of the greatest strikers of all time and is one of the most decorated footballers in the world, having won 34 trophies in his career.
-(Note: Dani Alves has won 38 trophies in his career, whilst Andrés Iniesta has 36 trophies to his name (32 with Barcelona, three with Spain, and one with Vissel Kobe).)
+He is known for his acrobatic strikes and volleys, technique, ball control, and physical dominance.
+Ibrahimović is regarded as one of the greatest strikers of all time and is one of the most decorated footballers in the world, having won 34 trophies in his career.
 He scored over 570 career goals, including more than 500 club goals, and scored in four consecutive decades between the 1990s and the 2020s.

-Ibrahimović began his career at Malmö FF in 1999, and signed for Ajax two years later, where he won two Eredivisie titles and gained a reputation as one of the most promising forwards in Europe.
-He departed three years later to sign for Juventus before joining domestic rivals Inter Milan in 2006.
-At Inter Milan, he won three consecutive Serie A titles and saw his popularity soar.
-In the summer of 2009, he moved to Barcelona in one of the world's most expensive transfers.
-After just one season, he returned to Italy, signing for Inter's rival AC Milan.
-Back in Milan, he won the Serie A title in his debut season.
-In 2012, Ibrahimović joined Paris Saint-Germain, leading them to their first Ligue 1 title in 19 years while establishing himself as a leading figure in their dominance of French football.
-During his four-season stay in France, he won four consecutive Ligue 1 titles, numerous domestic cups, was the top scorer in Ligue 1 for three seasons and became PSG's all-time leading goalscorer by the time of his departure.
-In 2016, he joined Manchester United on a free transfer, re-uniting with José Mourinho and winning a treble in his first season.
-A serious knee injury in 2017 prevented him from playing for United regularly, after recovering Ibrahimović joined MLS club LA Galaxy in 2018.
+Ibrahimović began his senior career with Malmö FF in 1999 before joining Ajax in 2001, where he won two Eredivisie titles.
+His emergence as a promising young player earned him a transfer to Italian club Juventus in 2004.
+In 2006, he joined Inter Milan, winning three consecutive Serie A titles, before making a high-profile move to Barcelona in 2009.
+He returned to Italy with AC Milan after a single season and won the Serie A title in his first season.
+In 2012, he joined French club Paris Saint-Germain, where he helped establish the club's domestic dominance, winning four consecutive Ligue 1 titles, finishing as the top scorer in Ligue 1 on three occasions, and becoming PSG's all-time leading goalscorer at the time of his departure.
+During Ibrahimović's time in Italy and France, he won the Serie A Footballer of the Year and the Ligue 1 Player of the Year three times each.

+In 2016, Ibrahimović joined Manchester United on a free transfer, re-uniting with José Mourinho and winning the EFL Cup and UEFA Europa League in his first season.
+After recovering from a serious knee injury, Ibrahimović joined MLS club LA Galaxy in March 2018.
+In the United States, he earned multiple individual accolades and was frequently mentioned in media.
 In January 2020, he returned to AC Milan and played a key role in reviving the Italian club, winning his fifth Serie A title in 2022.
-He announced his retirement at the end of the 22-23 season.
+He announced his retirement at the end of the 2022–23 season.